Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/01_Architecture.md

 Next, as configured on the LUMI compute nodes, there are 2 Core Complex Dies in a NUMA node.
 These two CCDs share the DRAM channels of that NUMA node.
 At the fourth level in our hierarchy 4 NUMA nodes are grouped in a socket.
-Those 4 nodes share an inter-socket link.
+Those 4 NUMA nodes share an inter-socket link.
 At the fifth and last level in our shared memory hierarchy there are two sockets in a node.
 On LUMI, they share a single Slingshot inter-node link.